Jahfry/SteamOS/keyd.md

 ## 0. Prep work for compiling 'keyd' on the Steam Deck

-* Go into your Steam Deck's "Desktop" mode and connect a USB keyboard (you're not going to want to do this guide with the virtual keyboard).
+* Go into your Steam Deck's "Desktop" mode and connect a USB keyboard.
+You're not going to want to do this guide with the virtual keyboard.
 * For most of this document you'll be working in a Konsole terminal window.
 Go ahead and open it now.
-* If your Steam Deck doesn't have a root password, set one now via `passwd` (if you really really don't want a password later on, you can use `passwd -d` after this document to remove it ... but if you have to redo this after an update ... well ... just keep your password)
+* If your Steam Deck doesn't have a root password, set one now via `passwd`
+  * if you really really don't want a password later on, you can use `passwd -d` after this document to remove it ... but if you have to redo this after an update ... well ... just keep your password set.

 ### IMPORTANT NOTE: